benmuth/papers-dl/README.md

 Short-term roadmap:

 **parsing**
-- add support for parsing more identifier types, like PMID, ISSN, and arXiv identifiers
+- add support for parsing more identifier types like PMID and ISSN

 **fetching**
-- add arXiv as a provider
 - add support for downloading formats other than PDFs, like HTML or epub

 **searching**